inmanta/inmanta-core/docs/quickstart.rst

 Managing multiple machines
 ==========================

-The real power of Impera appears when you want to manage more than one machine.
+The real power of Inmanta appears when you want to manage more than one machine.
 In this section we will move the MySQL server from ``vm1`` to a second virtual machine called ``vm2``.
 We will still manage this additional machine in *single shot mode* using a remote deploy.